-Modena is located in the Emilia-Romagna region of Italy, on the Pianura Padana.
-It is Italy's equivalent of the "motor city" as Enzo Ferrari was born in Modena, and other Italian sports cars like Lamborghini, Maserati and Bugatti were all conceived and built around Modena, in what is known as the Motor Valley, celebrated each year in May by a weekend festval called the Motor Valley Fest.
+Modena is located in the Emilia-Romagna region of Italy, on the fertile Pianura Padana.
+It is Italy's equivalent of the "motor city" as Enzo Ferrari was born in Modena, and other Italian sports cars like Lamborghini, Maserati and Bugatti were all conceived and built around Modena, in what is known as Italy's Motor Valley, celebrated each year in May by a weekend festval called the Motor Valley Fest.
 Don't miss it if you like automobiles; the event is totally free, and there are extrordinary openings of car related places in Modena which might be hard to get into outside the festival time.

 Modena is easily accessible by train; its railway station, dating from 1859 is part of the Milan to Bologna line.
 Two secondary links get you to Verona and Sassuolo.